sozi-projects/Sozi-website/content/pages/en/tutorial-first.md

 If you want to change the SVG element attached to a given frame, you can edit the *SVG element* field manually or, after selecting another rectangle in Inkscape, use the *Paste* icon on the left.

+> The *Id* field must contain a unique identifier for the current frame.
+> A frame cannot have the same Id as another frame or an SVG element in the same document.
+> Particularly, it is an error to give the same Id to a frame and to its corresponding SVG element.

 ![The frame editor](|filename|/images/tutorial-first/sozi-tutorial-screenshot-07.png)

 Close the presentation editor using the *OK* button.